furious-programming/TreeStructInfo/README.md

 Camel style for string values is not mandatory (uppercase for character values too).
 Digits `1` and `0` are the only permitted.

-### Integers
+## Integers

-Integers can be written in the four most popular numerical systems - decimal, hexadecimal, octal and binary, and can be positive and negative.
-Prefixes for the numbers in numerical systems other than decimal is `0x` for hexadecimal, `0o` for octal and `0b` for binary.
+Integers can be written in the four most popular numeral systems - decimal, hexadecimal, octal and binary, and can be positive and negative.
+Prefixes for the numbers in numeral systems other than decimal is `0x` for hexadecimal, `0o` for octal and `0b` for binary.

 A positive, negative and zero numbers written in all systems: